Q-Minh/PhysicsBasedAnimationToolkit/README.md

 Example results are showcased in our [Gallery](#gallery).

-#### Note

-Consider [locally building and installing](#build--install) `pbatoolkit` for the following reasons.
-- Achieve optimal GPU performance for your platform.
-- Support older/newer GPUs and CUDA Toolkit versions.

-When downloaded from PyPI, [`pbatoolkit`](https://pypi.org/project/pbatoolkit/)'s GPU module requires dynamically linking to an instance of the **[CUDA Runtime library](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#cuda-runtime) with major version `12`**, and your [CUDA Driver](https://docs.nvidia.com/cuda/cuda-c-programming-guide/#driver-api).

-> Recall that the CUDA Runtime is [ABI compatible](https://docs.nvidia.com/cuda/archive/12.5.1/cuda-driver-api/version-mixing-rules.html) up to major version.

-On Windows, these are `cudart64_12.dll` and `nvcuda.dll`.
-Ensure that they are discoverable via Windows' [DLL search order](https://learn.microsoft.com/en-us/windows/win32/dlls/dynamic-link-library-search-order).
-We recommend adding `<drive>:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v12.<minor>\bin` (i.e. the binary folder of your CUDA Toolkit installation) to the `PATH` environment variable.
-The driver should already be on the search path by default after installation.

-On Linux, they are `libcudart.so.12` and `libcuda.so.1`.
-Ensure that they are discoverable via Linux's [dynamic linker/loader](https://man7.org/linux/man-pages/man8/ld.so.8.html).
-If they are not already in a default search path, we recommend simply updating the library search path, i.e. `export LD_LIBRARY_PATH="path/to/driver/folder;path/to/runtime/folder;$LD_LIBRARY_PATH"`.

-> MacOS does not support CUDA GPUs.

-Our [`pbatoolkit`](https://pypi.org/project/pbatoolkit/) prebuilt binaries include [PTX](https://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/#virtual-architectures), such that program load times will be delayed by [JIT](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#just-in-time-compilation) compilation.
-The generated PTX requires **[compute capability](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#compute-capabilities) 7.0**.
-[Verify](https://developer.nvidia.com/cuda-gpus) that your NVIDIA GPU supports compute capability at least 7.0.
-For example, only RTX 2060 up to 4090 chips are supported in the GeForce series.
-Runtime GPU performance may be constrained by the targeted compute capability.

 ### Tutorial

 Head over to our hands-on [tutorials section](./doc/tutorial/) to learn more about physics based animation in both theory and practice!